Foundations

 From outside (a view we do not have), the universe is a zero-duration event.
 From inside (the only view we have), it is everything we can observe.

 This makes a serious metaphysical commitment: the mark of the One Interaction is forever hidden from us.
-We are inside the protocol; we cannot see the mark or the awareness that will receive it.
+We are inside the Propagation — indeed we carry its mark in every stack we propagate, unread, since carrying is not awareness.
+We cannot see the mark or the awareness that will receive it.

 The set of all interactions forms a rooted tree: